 Course Level: Awards are available for pursuing master degree study at host universities across the world.

-Study Subject: Awards are available for master’s degree study in the following fields at host universities across the world:
+Study Subject: Awards are available for study in the following areas:

 - Tuition and mandatory university fees;